nitheeshk03/Survey-System/README.md

 A small scale survey system with a bounded solution is implemented using Java concepts.

 Other details are present in the documentation provided.
+Output screenshots have been provided as a screenshot in the "Output Screenshots.docx"

 ## How to run?
     1. javac SurveySystem.java